Reductions and reliefs

 Transitional relief scheme

 The amount of transitional relief you receive can change from one year to the next.
-You will stop receiving transitional relief once your bill reaches the full amount set by the revaluation.
+You will stop receiving Transitional Relief once your bill reaches the full amount set by the revaluation.

-Up to £20,000 (£28,000 in London) 5% 10% plus inflation 25% plus inflation
+Up to £20,000 5% 10% plus inflation 25% plus inflation

-Over £100,000 30% 20% 55% plus inflation
+Over £100,000 30% 25% plus inflation 25% plus inflation

 We will automatically calculate any transitional arrangement against your business rates bill - there is no need to apply for it.

-Read more about business rates relief on GOV.UK, including transitional relief.
+Read more about transitional relief on GOV.UK.

 Transitional certificates